HL7/fhir-sdoh-clinicalcare/input/pagecontent/enrollment.md

     - Enrolled
     - Not enrolled
     - Not enrolled, on waitlist
-- Observation.note:  Used to capture additional information about the enrollment status such information about the waitlist (e.g. “The waitlist is currently 2 months long.
+- Observation.note:  Used to capture additional information about the enrollment status such as information about the waitlist (e.g. “The waitlist is currently 2 months long.
 We will notify the individual when they are ready to be enrolled.”).

 #### Task and ServiceRequest